Keppel Corp, SPH get majority control of M1

 This follows Axiata Group Bhd's acceptance of their joint offer of $2.06 per share for its entire stake of 28.6 per cent.
 Axiata is a long-term shareholder of M1.

-As of 5pm on Friday, the shares owned, controlled or agreed to be acquired by Konnectivity and the valid acceptances of the offer amounted to 707 million shares, representing 76.35 per cent of the total number of shares and 75.52 per cent of the maximum potential issued share capital of M1.
+As of 5pm yesterday, the shares owned, controlled or agreed to be acquired by Konnectivity and its concert parties, as well as the valid acceptances of the offer amounted to 707 million shares.
+This represented 76.35 per cent of the total number of shares and 75.52 per cent of the maximum potential issued share capital of M1.

 Mr Loh Chin Hua, CEO of Keppel Corp, said: "We are very pleased that we will, together with SPH, be in a position to steer M1 during this critical period in its journey.

-"The increasingly challenging and competitive market conditions in the Singapore telecommunications sector requires M1 to take bold steps to transform."
+"The increasingly challenging and competitive market conditions in the Singapore telecommunications sector require M1 to take bold steps to transform."

 M1 is Singapore's third-largest mobile operator, after Singtel and StarHub.

-At the time of the voluntary general offer, Keppel Corp, one of the founding shareholders of M1, owns 19.3 per cent of M1 through its subsidiary Keppel Telecommunications & Transportation, while SPH has a 13.45 per cent stake.
+At the time of the voluntary general offer, Keppel Corp, one of the founding shareholders of M1, owned 19.3 per cent of M1 through its subsidiary Keppel Telecommunications & Transportation, while SPH had a 13.45 per cent stake.

 Mr Ng Yat Chung, CEO of SPH, said: "We see opportunities to leverage on M1's mobile platform to offer on demand and ready digital content to better serve our customers.
 This transaction is part of SPH's ongoing objective to enhance long-term value for our shareholders."